To Home Page

 30 He that is not with me is against me; and he that gathereth not with me scattereth abroad.

 These Pharisees were not with Jesus, because they loved the praise of men more than the praise of God.
 Therefore, they were against Jesus.
-Because they did not gather with Him, they were being scattered abroad, like wild goats in the wilderness, where the wolves and lions could take their fill of them.
+Because they did not gather with Him, they were being scattered abroad, like lost goats in the wilderness, where the wolves and lions could take their fill of them.

 Now that you know the context of Jesus’ words in Matthew 12:31-32, you will be better able to understand the meaning of them.